Star Micronics TSP650II Bluetooth wireless receipt printer

 Tap Open device list.

-Tap the receipt printer in the list to connect the device:
+In the Select An Accessory dialog, tap the receipt printer in the list to connect the device.

 When the printer is connected, the LED on the back of the printer will become a solid blue color.
 If the setup is not successful, then reset the printer and try again.

 As long as the printer remains paired with the iPad, it will connect automatically whenever it's in range and the devices are switched on.